denten-books/plain-text/2-device.md

 [@church_computable_1937, 42-3; also cited in @petzold_annotated_2008, 63].
-Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church--Turing human and machine calculators.
+Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church-Turing human and machine calculators.
 Pen and paper assert themselves through the abstraction.[^ln1-abstraction]

 To encounter the universal Turing machine underpinning the electronic book *as